strimzi/strimzi-kafka-oauth/examples/README-authz.md

     bin/kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic a_messages \
       --from-beginning --consumer.config ~/team-a-client.properties

-This gives us an error like: 'Not authorized to access group: console-consumer-55841'.
+This gives us an error like: `Not authorized to access group: console-consumer-55841`.

 The reason is that we have to override the default consumer group name - `Dev Team A` only has access to consumer groups that have names starting with 'a_'.
 Let's set custom consumer group name that starts with 'a_'